James Maddison: Norwich City

 Maddison signed for Premier League club Norwich City on 1 February 2016 on a three-and-a-half-year contract for an undisclosed fee, but was immediately loaned back to Coventry City for the remainder of the 2015–16 season.

-Maddison made his first team debut for Norwich in an EFL Cup tie against his former club Coventry on 23 August 2016.
+Maddison made his debut for Norwich on 23 August 2016 in a 2016–17 EFL Cup tie against his former team Coventry, recording two assists in a 6–1 home win.
 On 31 August 2016, Maddison was loaned to Scottish Premiership club Aberdeen for the first part of the 2016–17 season.
 He made his debut as a substitute against Inverness Caledonian Thistle, then started and scored in the next match in a 3–1 win against Dundee.
 He followed this with a last-minute winner against Rangers on 25 September.
+He made 17 appearances for Aberdeen, scoring two goals.

-After returning from his loan spell at Aberdeen, Maddison made his long-awaited league debut for Norwich on 17 April 2017, coming on as a substitute in the second half and scoring in a 3–1 win against Preston North End at Deepdale.
-Maddison signed a new four-year contract in June.
-With the arrival of new coach Daniel Farke, Maddison was given regular starts in the team during the 2017–18 season and was named Norwich City's Player of the Season at the end of the campaign, as well as receiving a nomination for the EFL Championship Young Player of the Season award.
+After returning from his loan at Aberdeen, Maddison made his first league appearance for Norwich on 17 April 2017 in a 2016–17 Championship match against Preston North End, coming on as a 79th-minute substitute and scoring the team's third goal in the second minute of stoppage time in a 3–1 away win.
+He signed a new four-year contract with Norwich in June.
+With the arrival of new coach Daniel Farke, Maddison was given regular starts in the team during the 2017–18 season.
+He was named as Norwich's Player of the Season at the end of the season, and was nominated for the EFL Championship Young Player of the Season award.